Chronic Absenteeism and Truancy

 20. Where can I see my student’s attendance record?

 You can see your student’s attendance record by logging into the PowerSchool portal.
 Your student’s absences are displayed on the landing page on the grades and attendance tab.
-Scroll to the bottom of the page to see a list of absence types.
+Scroll down to see a list of absence types.

 U Belong Here